submariner-io/submariner-website/src/content/getting-started/architecture/globalnet/_index.en.md

 ### Cluster-scope global egress IPs

-By default, every cluster is assigned a configurable number of global IPs, represented by a `ClusterGlobalEgressIP` resource, which are used as egress IPs for cross cluster communication.
+By default, every cluster is assigned a configurable number of global IPs, represented by a `ClusterGlobalEgressIP` resource, which are used as egress IPs for cross-cluster communication.
 Multiple IPs are supported to avoid ephemeral port exhaustion issues.
 The default is 8.
 The IPs are allocated from a configurable global CIDR.
 Applications running on the host network that access remote clusters also use the cluster-level global egress IPs.